 - Your family can join you, and won’t need to fork out for expensive private school for your kids ✔

 If that all sounds too good to be true, let’s have a closer look at the market as we enter 2020.
 Over-heating real estate markets in Vancouver and Toronto are likely to cool in 2023, but increased activity in infrastructure and industrial projects will drive recruitment needs as real estate cools off slightly.

 That’s where Outpost Recruitment comes in.
-For seven years now we have been helping British and Irish construction workers find roles in Canada, and our range of clients has grown.
+For eight years now we have been helping British and Irish construction workers find roles in Canada, and our range of clients has grown.
 While the reality of Brexit may mean looking abroad when a couple of years ago this may not have been the case, focusing on a positive solution for you and your family, if applicable, will help you make the most of what may seem like a bad situation — a situation that is also an opportunity.

 Outpost works with general contractors, subcontractors, developers and consultants who are hiring professionals across senior management, project management, operations, design, quality and commercial.

 In Buildings & Infrastructure Contracting, we help our clients identify key Project Management, Design, Field & Commercial Management professionals.

 In Engineering Consulting, we specialize in Civil, Structural, Mechanical, Electrical design and Project Management.